KiviKong/shopping-cart-v2/README.md

 ```

 ## Configuration
-aws-cli uses credentials to access into aws services, in this project you need access into aws secrets.
-You can create your own aws account and set your own credentials, but if you want it, I created those credentials.
+aws-cli uses credentials to access into aws services, in this project uses aws secrets.
+You need to set up your own credentials like this.

 * .aws/credentials
 ```
 [shopping-cart]
-aws_access_key_id = AKIASWQLYMM2N43QPC57
+aws_access_key_id = * access key *
-aws_secret_access_key = +20zzMLSVhFMyYo3vRMjR5aojfCMVFpKMg9QAaGD
+aws_secret_access_key = * secret key *
 ```

 * .aws/config